-Mr Tan joined the Board as lead independent director in April 2009.
+Mr Tan joined the Board as an independent director in April 2009.
+He now serves as the lead independent director.
 He is also the Chairman of the Remuneration Committee and a member of the Audit Committee and Nominating Committee.
 Mr Tan retired as Senior Adviser to Knight Frank Asia Pacific in April 2020.
 He has amassed an extensive and in-depth knowledge of real estate, both in the public and private sectors in the last four decades.
 Mr Tan also holds the role of independent director and is the Chairman of the Remuneration Committee of Straits Trading Company Limited, UOL Group Limited and Amara Holdings Limited.
 A Colombo Plan Scholar, he graduated top of his class with a Diploma in Urban Valuation from the University of Auckland , New Zealand.
 Mr Tan is also a fellow of the Singaporean Institute of Surveyors and Valuers, a fellow of the Association of Property and Facility Managers, and an associate of the New Zealand Institute of Valuers .